8 Steps to Jump-Starting a Car

 My Car Still Won’t Start After a Jump

 If you find that your car still isn’t starting, there may be an issue beyond a dead battery.
 Here is a closer look at how your battery, alternator, and starter work together.
-Bring your vehicle in for professional help.
+Bring your vehicle in for professional help and use our shuttle service for added convenience.
 The experts at Chapel Hill Tire have everything you need to get your car up and running.
 You can also read our guide to jump-starting hybrid vehicles here.
 With 11 Triangle-area locations, you can find our trusted car experts in RaleighDurhamChapel HillApexCary, and Carrboro.
 Schedule your Chapel Hill Tire appointment to get started today!

 We’ve got all your automotive repair needs covered.